Caleb Arnold, MBA, Student Activities Coordinator

 LMU-DCOM offers academic support services designed to enhance learning and aid in the success of all students.
-Academic support services include individual consultation, large and small group presentations, and peer tutoring.
+Academic support services include one-on-one individual consultation, large and small group presentations, and peer tutoring.
 For third and fourth year students located off campus at rotation sites, telephone and/or video conference meetings are made available.
-Assistance includes, but is not limited to, the following areas: study skills, time management, stress management and wellness, test anxiety, test-taking strategies, and board preparation.
-For more information, please contact the Office of Admissions and Student Services at 423.869.7090.
+The same services and resources are available at each location, with a Director of Academic Support at both Harrogate and Knoxville (find contact information below).
+Assistance in academic support includes but is not limited to the following topics: study skills, time management, stress management and wellness, test anxiety, test-taking strategies, and board preparation.
+Students may self-refer or be referred to academic support by any faculty or staff member, including their advisor.
+For more information, please contact:

 In order to create an environment of close connections and community, all LMU-DCOM students are divided into eight different Colleges.
 Students remain in their assigned College for the length of their medical school career.
 The Colleges engage in friendly competitions and social events such as The College Olympics, The Gobbler Games, and SpringFest.
 The College System also facilitates faculty/staff advising and the student mentor/mentee program